 Check for new cancer growth after treatment has ended.

 Plan radiation therapy.

-A PET scan creates pictures of organs and tissues in the body.
-First, a technician gives you an injection of a small amount of a radioactive substance.
-Your organs and tissues pick up this substance.
-Areas that use more energy pick up more.
-Cancer cells pick up a lot, because they tend to use more energy than healthy cells.
-Then a scan shows where the radioactive substance is in your body.
+Before your PET-CT scan, you will get an injection of a small amount of a radioactive sugar called fluorodeoxyglucose-18.
+This substance is sometimes called FGD-18, radioactive glucose, or a tracer.
+The cells in your body absorb sugar.
+Areas that use more energy pick up more of the sugar.
+Cancer cells tend to use more energy than healthy cells.
+The PET scan shows where the radioactive tracer is in your body.

 Getting ready for a PET-CT scan

 When you schedule a PET-CT scan, the staff will tell you how to get ready.
 Be sure to follow their instructions carefully to avoid affecting your scan results.
 Talk with the staff about the following topics, and ask questions about any information that is unclear or concerning to you.